Team-Helix/HelixEngineAdd-on/README.md

-# build.prop module
+# HelixEngine Add-on

-Adds some build.prop values.
+Runs some tweaks which are not handled but Helix Engine itself (yet).